-“A 13th cheque can help decrease a homeowner’s debt burden, especially during a time when interest rates and monthly repayments are on the rise,” says Kay Geldenhuys, Head of Sales Fulfilment at ooba, South Africa’s largest home loan comparison service.
-“While it may be irresistible to spend the extra income right away, now more than ever one should take a step back and evaluate long-term financial goals first.
+As Kay Geldenhuys, Head of Sales Fulfilment at ooba home loans, says: “While it may be irresistible to spend the extra income right away, now more than ever one should take a step back and evaluate long-term financial goals first.
 And paying off debt should be a priority.
 Rising debt levels, if left unchecked, will not help consumers in the long term.”

 This doesn’t mean that you shouldn’t enjoy some of your hard-earned money.
 “You don’t have to invest your entire bonus into your bond,” says Geldenhuys.
 “Even a small portion of additional income, like a 13th cheque, towards a home loan can have an enormous effect over time.”

-Paying half the bonus, i.e. R10 000, into the bond could reduce the term of the loan by almost seven months, reducing the total loan amount by over R64 500.
+Paying half the bonus, i.e. R10 000, into the bond could reduce the term of the loan by almost seven months, reducing the total loan amount by just over R61 100.